Dan Gordon (animator)

-Daniel Campbell Gordon (July 13, 1902 – August 13, 1970) was an American storyboard artist and film director, best known for his work at Famous Studios and Hanna-Barbera Productions.
-Gordon was one of Famous' first directors.
+Daniel Campbell Gordon (July 13, 1902 – August 13, 1970) was an American storyboard artist and film director who was best known for his work at Famous Studios (where he was one of the first directors) and later at Hanna-Barbera Productions.
 He wrote and directed several Popeye the Sailor and Superman cartoons.
-Later, at Hanna-Barbera, Gordon worked on several cartoons featuring Yogi Bear, Huckleberry Hound, and others.
+Later in his career, he worked on several cartoons featuring Yogi Bear, Huckleberry Hound, and many others.
 His younger brother, George Gordon, also worked for Hanna-Barbera.

-Gordon also wrote and illustrated comic books under the pen name "Dang".
+Gordon also wrote and illustrated comic books under his pen name: "Dang".